 “She’s glad to be a Christian and would be one, even if she could get to heaven without it. “ Anne Shirley, the heroine of Canadian author Lucy Maud Montgomery’s book, Anne of Green Gables, speaks those words.
 If a novel written in 1908 for young girls, isn’t the first place you’d think of looking for theological insights, think again.

-One summer I made the pilgrimage to Ms. Montgomery’s home in Cavendish, Prince Edward Island.
-Thousands of people from all over the world, flock annually to Canada’s smallest province to learn more about this international celebrity.
-I read several Montgomery biographies after my visit to her birthplace, and discovered what an important role religion played in her life.
+One summer I made the pilgrimage to Ms Montgomery’s home in Cavendish, Prince Edward Island and learned about the important role religion played in her life.
 Anne of Green Gables is her most famous story.
 It is about a young orphan girl who finds a happy home with an elderly woman and her brother.
 Its text contains some interesting comments about Christianity

-She sees a picture called Christ Blessing Little Children, and wishes the artist hadn’t painted Jesus looking so serious.
-“I don’t believe he looked that sad” says Anne, “or the children would have been afraid of him.”
-Anne envisions Christ as someone who enjoyed his life and found happiness in his interactions with others.
+Anne sees a picture called Christ Blessing Little Children and wishes the artist hadn’t painted Jesus looking so serious.
+“I don’t believe he looked that sad,” says Anne, “or the children would have been afraid of him.”
+Anne envisions Jesus as someone who enjoyed his life and found happiness in his interactions with others.
 Positive people make the best faith ambassadors.

 “I don’t think its fair for the teacher to ask all the questions.
 There were lots of questions I wanted to ask”.
 Anne makes this observation after her first experience in a Sunday school class.
 Churches should be places where people feel comfortable asking lots of questions.
 Adolescents, in particular, need their curiosity affirmed and their inquires treated with respect.